-- Touch the "Settings" soft-key, - Touch the "Phone/Bluetooth®" soft-key, - Touch the + soft-key located to the right of the device name, - The options pop-up will be displayed, - Touch the "Make Favorite" soft-key; you will see the chosen device move to the top of the list, - Touch the X to exit out of the Settings screen.
+- 1. Touch the "Settings" soft-key.

+- 2. Touch the "Phone/Bluetooth®" soft-key.

+- 3. Touch the "+" soft-key located to the right of the device name.

+- 4. The options pop-up will be displayed.

+- 5. Touch the "Make Favorite" soft-key; you will see the chosen device move to the top of the list.

+6. Touch the "X" to exit out of the Settings screen.

-Phonebook Download - Automatic Phonebook Transfer From Mobile Phone
+Phonebook Download (Automatic Phonebook Transfer From Mobile Phone) - If Equipped

 If equipped and specifically supported by your phone, Uconnect® Phone automatically downloads names (text names) and number entries from the mobile phone's phonebook.
 Specific Bluetooth® Phones with Phone Book Access Profile may support this feature.
-See Uconnect® website for supported phones.
+See Uconnect® website, UconnectPhone.com, for supported phones.

-- To call a name from a downloaded mobile phonebook, follow the procedure in "Call by Saying a Name" section. - Automatic download and update, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the Uconnect® Phone, for example, after you start the vehicle.
+- To call a name from a downloaded mobile phone book, follow the procedure in the "VOICE RECOGNITION QUICK TIPS" section. - Automatic download and update of a phone book, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the Uconnect® Phone, for example, after you start the vehicle.